piknockyou/Windhawk-Services-Backup-Utility/README.md

 ### Backup
 1. Verify the **Windhawk Root** and **Backup Base Folder** fields.
-2. Optionally adjust the **number of backups to keep** or toggle **Portable installation**.
+2. Optionally adjust the **number of backups to keep**, or toggle **Exclude stale DLLs**.
-3. Click **Create Backup** – the service is stopped, files copied, registry exported, ZIP created, and the service restarted.
+3. Click **Create Backup** – the service is stopped, files staged, obsolete DLLs dropped, registry exported, ZIP created, and the service restarted.

-### Restore
+### Restore & Maintenance
+1. **Highly Recommended:** Click **Clean Existing State** first.
+This safely wipes old compiled DLLs and out-of-sync UI caches, ensuring the destination is perfectly clean.
-1. Select a backup from the list (double‑click to preview its contents first).
+2. Select a backup from the list (double‑click to preview its contents first).
-2. Click **Restore Selected** and confirm the overwrite prompt.
+3. Click **Restore Selected** and confirm the overwrite prompt.
-3. If the backup’s CPU architecture differs from your machine, a warning will appear in the log – **pay attention to it** (see *Architecture note* below).
+4. If the backup’s CPU architecture differs from your machine, a warning will appear in the log – **pay attention to it** (see *Architecture note* below).

 ### Portable installations
 - Tick **Portable installation** to skip all registry steps, or click **Auto‑Detect** to let the tool decide (it checks for the registry key).